 Are you trying to save time at work?
 The huge rise in popularity of time management tools and productivity apps shows that many of us are trying to achieve more in less time.
 An efficient elearning development workflow centered around a collaborative authoring tool could save you hours.

-What is collaborative authoring software?
+What is a collaborative authoring tool?

-Real time collaboration like this is made possible by the software being cloud-based, which means it’s accessible from anywhere, on any device that has an Internet connection.
+Real-time collaboration like this is made possible by the software being cloud-based, which means it’s accessible from anywhere, on any device that has an Internet connection.
 No downloads are required.

 There are three core benefits of investing in collaborative authoring software.